 Apart from studying psychology, philosophy and spiritual traditions, it’s also interesting to look at people who find themselves in extremely unusual situations – including those who already possess all the things our society seems to tell us we need to be happy.
 People who already possess all the wealth, power and status one could possibly wish for.
 Do they find fulfilment in these things, or do they look elsewhere?

-The Queen’s Corgi: On Purpose was published last September.
-So you can imagine my surprise when, on Christmas Day, I turned on TV to watch the Queen use her traditional Christmas message to encourage people to do ‘small things with great love’!
+The Queen’s Corgi: On Purpose was published in September 2016.
+So you can imagine my surprise when, on Christmas Day 2016, I turned on TV to watch the Queen use her traditional Christmas message to encourage people to do ‘small things with great love’!

 There were, in fact, quite a few themes in the book which she touched on in her address.
 Which delighted me, because her message seemed to confirm many of the assumptions I had made about her – as I do about The Dalai Lama in my Dalai Lama’s Cat books.